 Based on the classes of protocols introduced in Section IV, we now introduce the protocol composition operations that can be applied to these classes.
-Recall that we denote with app(A) that A belongs to the class of (concrete) application protocols, channel(C) that C belong to the class of channel protocols, and sapp(A) that A belongs to the class of abstract application protocols (which we only discuss in [16]).
+Recall that we denote with app(A) that A belongs to the class of (concrete) application protocols, channel(C) that C belong to the class of channel protocols, and sapp(A) that A belongs to the class of abstract application protocols (which we discuss in the appendices).